ltphuc5594/voting-app/README.md

 # Part 4 - Submissions

-1. The `main.py` which will show the code for the Application Insights telemety data.
+1. The `main.py` which will show the code for the Application Insights telemetry data.

 2. Screenshots for the kubernetes cluster which include: